-Emerging Industries in Prince Frederick
+Emerging Industries

 As Calvert County seeks to expand its economic base and attract residents, it will encourage development of emerging industries in Prince Frederick and growth within, with attention to developing incentives and resources for entrepreneurship and innovation.

-These incentives may be geared toward targeted industries and businesses having measurable economic impact and include fast-track permitting, financing through the county’s Economic Development Loan or Incentive Funds, business counseling, tax credits and access to a host of financial incentives and programs available through Maryland’s Department of Commerce.
+These incentives may be geared toward targeted industries and businesses having measurable economic impact and include fast-track plan processing, financing through the county’s Economic Development Loan or Incentive Funds, business counseling, tax credits and access to a host of financial incentives and programs available through Maryland’s Department of Commerce.

 Health Care